pankeshpatel/Shmart/README.md

 - `test` directory contains files to test the compiled contracts.
 The file name convention is  `<contract-name>.test.js`.
 The contracts are tested on local network -- Ganache.

+- `.next` directory is automatically created by the project.
+- `pages` directory contains react components that get turned into a  webpages.
+E.g., `localhost:3000/<react-page-name.js>`, `localhost:3000/<folder-name>/<react-page-name.js>`